 Q: Who will be the other students in my language classes?

-Classes in Aix-en-Provence, France; Salamanca, Málaga and Granada, Spain; London, England and Florence, Italy are taught with other high school and/or college-level international students.
-For all other ISA-HS program locations (Heredia, Costa Rica; Sevilla, Spain; Cusco, Peru; Shanghai, China; Maynooth, Ireland) students will be placed in classes specifically designed for ISA-HS students.
+Classes in Aix-en-Provence, France, and Salamanca, Málaga and Granada, Spain are taught with other high school and/or college-level international students.
+For all other ISA-HS academic program locations (Heredia, Costa Rica; Sevilla, Spain; Cusco, Peru; Shanghai, China; Santiago, Dominican Republic; and Sorrento, Italy) students will be placed in classes specifically designed for ISA-HS students.

 Q: Is there tutoring available?